scottwallacesh/concourse-terraform/README.md

 - run the terraform phase
 - on error, or success, gracefully leave the cluster

-they also include an additional optional input called `consul-certificates` which can be used to provide certificate files during authentication
+they also include additional optional inputs:

+- `consul-certificates` which can be used to provide certificate files during authentication

+- `consul-config` which can be used to provide `CT_CONSUL_TF_CONFIG_{name}` files

 #### configuring the consul agent